Moving a Pet to Portugal

 Portugal welcomes pet dogs, cats, and ferrets who wish to join their families relocating to the country.
-If you’re moving from the US or another non-European Union country, your pet can arrive by air at any of Portugal’s official international ports – Lisbon, or Faro in the south, or Porto in the north.
+If you’re moving from the US or another non-European Union country, your pet can arrive by air at any of Portugal’s official international ports – Lisbon, Faro, or Porto.

 Pet Travel Documents & Requirements

-Each country makes its rules that relate to importing pets, to visit or to stay.
+Each country makes its rules that relate to importing pets, visiting, or staying.
 The requirements are similar in many ways, but the details depend on where you live now.
 For example, if you and your cat, dog, or ferret live in another European Union country and your pet already has a current EU Pet Passport, you won’t have to obtain additional paperwork to bring your pet into Portugal.

 If you presently reside outside the European Union, there are several steps you will need to follow in order to move your pet to Portugal.
 Again, the details depend on exactly where you’re coming from.
 If you live in the United States, this USDA web page explains how to move your pet to Portugal.
 That said, you can also keep reading to learn all the essential information.

 Read carefully, because it is critical that you follow each of the requirements precisely.
-If your pet arrives with incomplete or incorrect documentation, he may be sent home, quarantined, or even euthanized.
-The last thing any country wants is a pet to bring disease or pests with them.
+If your pet arrives with incomplete or incorrect documentation, they may be sent home, quarantined, or even euthanized.
+The last thing any country wants is a pet to bring diseases or pests with them.

 If your pet will not be traveling with you, you must also sign an authorization form for whoever will accompany or transport your pet.

 All EU countries also require microchips to be ISO-compliant.
-So if your pet has another type of microchip, he will need to get a second one (and both numbers will have to appear on his documentation).
-If your pet’s microchip is the right type but was implanted before he got his rabies vaccination, he will need to get a booster so that the immunization can be officially tied to his ID number.
+So if your pet has another type of microchip, they will need to get a second one (and both numbers will have to appear on his documentation).
+If your pet’s microchip is the right type but was implanted before they were vaccinated for rabies, they will need to get a new rabies vaccination and wait at least 21 days before entering Portugal.